The Inside Scoop: Thoughts About PRGS

 My work spanned several areas of health policy, from economic evaluation of health services or interventions in the US health care system, to community-based participatory research on HIV/AIDS issues in Los Angeles.
 I analyzed the social costs and benefits of reducing population-level sodium consumption in the US.
 I also collaborated with the UN World Food Program in Latin America to help develop and evaluate pilot programs that address the relationship between food insecurity and HIV/AIDS.

 The highlight of being at PRGS was working as an integral member of RAND research projects.
 Project work showed me that the ideal conditions for research rarely exist, whether because of constraints on data, funding, or time.
 Thus, research actually becomes a creative process of problem-solving under limited resources, where the skills of communication, "outside the box" thinking, and collaboration become ingredients of excellence.
 As a student, this was a highly valuable and stimulating lesson to learn early in my career.
 In addition, I found researchers at RAND highly accessible and open.
 Although we were students, the relationship was more akin to being colleagues.

 Lawrence Picus, cohort '84

-Larry is a professor at the Rossier School of Education at the University of Southern California.
+Larry is a vice dean for faculty affairs at the Rossier School of Education at the University of Southern California.